shawnawsu/platform-cli-project-create-examples/README.md

 # platform-cli-project-create-examples

-The example files contained here work with the `project:create` command and it's options.
+The example files contained here work with the `project:create` command and its options.
 The **Platform.sh CLI** is the official command-line interface for [Platform.sh](https://platform.sh) more information, including installation instructions can be found here: https://github.com/platformsh/platformsh-cli.

 ## Project:create